vytautasmatukynas/Simple-Treeview-Table-Desktop-App/README.md

 # Simple-Order-Managment-Dekstop-App
+This is my Tkinter and Sqlite first dekstop app project.

 Simple tkinter treeview to manage orders or whatever you like, just have to change column names, thats all.